adrianoapmartins/Docusaurus-test/versioned_docs/version-0.0.3/Installation/Install_Reviewpad_GitHub_Action.md

 ```

 This particular configuration will ask Reviewpad to label you PRs based on their size.

-You can do much more with Reviewpad.
-Start by looking at some of Reviewpad [use cases](/docs/shipshowask) or jump right into the available [builtins](/docs/aladino-builtins).

 > ❗ ️ Terms and Conditions
 >